 This 12-month programme consists of five taught compulsory and two taught optional modules, each focusing on a major area of Accounting and Finance.
 These are followed by a 60 credit project carried out over the summer period.

-This module aims to provide students with an in-depth understanding of the conceptual principles and key techniques of financial reporting and management accounting practices.
+This module aims to provide students with an in-depth understanding of the conceptual principles and key techniques of financial reporting practices.
 The module evaluates the key elements of financial reporting systems set out in International Financial Reporting Standards with particular reference to the preparation and interpretation of financial statements.
-It identifies the key stakeholders of businesses, and develops a framework for understanding their main interests and accounting information needs, related to business operations.
-The module also explores the roles of management accounting information in planning, coordination, decision making, control, performance measurement, and business strategy.
-It thus enhances students’ practical financial and management accounting skills, explores the roles of both financial and management accounting in assessing financial performance, and explains the main principles and purpose of the subjects in contemporary organisations.
+It identifies the key stakeholders of businesses and develops a framework for understanding their main interests and accounting information needs, related to business operations.
+It thus enhances students’ practical financial accounting skills, explores the role of financial accounting in assessing financial performance, and explains the main principles and purpose of the subjects in contemporary organisations.

 Optional Modules (Choose one):

-ECON823 Contemporary Issues in Accounting and Finance Research-
+ACFI823 Contemporary Issues in Accounting and Finance Research

 This module aims to provide students with in-depth conceptual understandings of current research topics in accounting, finance and related areas.
 The module addresses latest developments in the key areas of relevant research with a specific reference to the roles of current research contributions in policy making and organisational development.
 It will equip students with the skills to develop a conceptual framework for understanding and evaluating; the identification of an appropriate topic for research, conducting a structured literature review, identifying research gaps, critically evaluating and compiling different research methods, and pinpointing the research implications and contributions.
 The overall content of this module will therefore help in enhancing students’ practical research skills, and explore the roles and implications of current research findings in assessing contemporary organisations.